6 Signs You Belong at Rasmussen University

 Technology is not only an explosively growing industry, but it is also impacting pretty much every industry out there.
 Whether it be through your current job or your downtime, you’ve come to value the digital world and the many devices and platforms that come with it.
 Maybe you are quick to incorporate technology into your life, or maybe you would like to be a little more savvy with it—but its value in our world is clear to you.

-Rasmussen College is highly focused on technology, Bertotto says.
+Rasmussen University is highly focused on technology, Bertotto says.
 The tech industry has so much job opportunity to offer and the college wants to create more awareness about those opportunities.
-But even beyond Technology degrees, Rasmussen College is constantly incorporating innovative technology school-wide.
+But even beyond Technology degrees, Rasmussen University is constantly incorporating innovative technology school-wide.

 “Technology allows us to put more flexibility and power in the students’ hands,” Bertotto says.
 “Whether through student portals, enhanced online platforms for courses, digital libraries or live lecture streaming—it’s a huge part of the success of the college right now.”